Right from the start: fundamental programming skills to look for

 FAQs about hiring programmers

 Should the computer programmer I hire have a degree?

 Most computer programmers hold at least an undergraduate degree in computer programming, computer science or a similar field.
-However, there are many computer programmers who are self-taught and are just as effective computer professionals as those who received a college degree.
-Who you hire will ultimately depend on which candidate is the most qualified and who meets the criteria for the position you are looking to fill.
+However, there are many programmers who are self-taught and are just as effective computer professionals as those who received a college degree.
+Who you hire will ultimately depend on which candidate meets the criteria for the position you’re looking to fill.